Synerty/synerty-peek/docs/deploy_platform/DeployPeekPlatform.rst

 ----

-In the 'User Variables for {WindowsUser}' section, highlight 'PATH' and select 'Edit...'
+In the 'System Variables' section, highlight 'PATH' and select 'Edit...'

 .. image:: EnvVar-EnvironmentVariables.jpg